By Berry Gersonius

-Innovations for water and development, UNESCO-IHE
+Innovations for water and development

 Among the many challenges caused by the rise of global urban population is the accompanied growth of slum population.
 Around one billion people live in slums – most of them being close to open water.
 Being most vulnerable to floods, they are least attractive for upgrading investments.
 Neglected by civil authorities and confounded by a lack of space and money along with vulnerability, these already precarious slums are pushed into a negative spiral.